Development

 #### Troubleshooting

-On failure, retry a few times with reasonable delays.
-If retries are exhausted, **STOP** and report to user.
+On failure, retry a few times with delays.
+If exhausted, **STOP** and report.

 </server_init_gate>